 As described above, one provision of the Stockholders Agreement gave Lehman Brothers Inc. the exclusive right to provide investment banking services to us, other than in connection with cash acquisitions undertaken by us, through April 2002, so long as the Lehman Partnership owns at least 10% of our common stock.
-As of March 12, 2001, the Lehman Partnership owned 15.9% of our common stock.

-Lehman Brothers Inc. has entered into various transactions with L-3 Holdings and its subsidiaries.
+Over the past three years, Lehman Brothers Inc. has entered into various transactions with L-3 Holdings and its subsidiaries.
 As required by the Stockholders Agreement, all fees paid in connection with such transactions and services were mutually agreed upon and, in our opinion, based on similar transactions and practices in the investment banking industry.
 We believe that all of these transactions were entered into on terms and conditions at least as favorable to us as they would have been had we entered into these transactions with other investment banks.